EricCpy/Numberplate_Recognition/README.md

 - **Recall:** The proportion of correctly predicted objects among all actual objects: Recall = TP / (TP + FN)
   A high recall score signifies that the model successfully detects most of the actual objects, with minimal missed detections.

 - **mAP50:** The Mean Average Precision at an IOU threshold of 50%.
 A prediction is considered correct if its IOU with the ground truth is at least 0.5.
-The mAP50 score is calculated by averaging the Average Precision (AP) across all object classes at this threshold.
+The mAP50 score is calculated by averaging the Average Precision (AP) across all object classes.
 This involves iterating over all classes and computing precision at various confidence levels, taking the mean precision for each class and then averaging across all classes.

 - **mAP50-95:** This metric extends mAP50 by computing AP over multiple IOU thresholds, ranging from 0.5 to 0.95 in 0.05 increments.
 It provides a more comprehensive evaluation of model performance across different levels of overlaps.
-A higher mAP50-95 score indicates that the model consistently delivers accurate predictions across varying IOU thresholds.
+A higher mAP50-95 score indicates that the model consistently delivers accurate predictions across varying IoU thresholds.

 #### Model Comparison

-The following table summarizes the performance of three object detection models evaluated with a **minimum confidence threshold of 0.25** and a **minimum IoU of 0.5**.
+The following table summarizes the performance of the three object detection models evaluated with a **minimum confidence threshold of 0.25** and a **minimum IoU of 0.5**.
 Note that the total number of detections (TP + FP + FN) differs among models because low-confidence predictions are discarded.
 For example, YOLO tends to generate more low-confidence predictions than the other models.

 | **Model**                    | **Precision** | **Recall** | **TP** | **FP** | **FN** | **mAP50** | **mAP50-95** |
 |------------------------------|---------------|------------|--------|--------|--------|-----------|--------------|